-In this article, we’re getting an in-depth look at how long SSD drive last and discuss its longevity.
+In this article, we’re getting an in-depth look at how long SSD drive last and discuss their longevity.
 SSDs have been introduced some decades ago, but only recently are becoming widespread in the consumer market.

-Comparison SSD and HDD
+Comparison of SSD and HDD

 In terms of HDD vs SSD lifespan, unlike the traditional hard disc drives that feature an actuator arm with a read/write functionality and an electric motor to move the actuator arm and another one for spinning the disks, SSDs do not feature any moving parts.